Aorsi: History

 The Aorsi and an associated tribe, the Siraces, are believed to have migrated during the late 5th century BC from Central Asia to areas north and west of the Caspian Sea.
 The territory of the Aorsi is believed to have extended eastwards as far as the Aral Sea.
 The most important contemporaneous source on the Aorsi was the Greek geographer Strabo, in Geographica (64/63 BC – c.
 AD 24).
 Strabo suggested that the Aorsi were located north-east of the Siraces, who inhabited the area between Lake Maeotis (Sea of Azov) and the Caspian.
 Furthest to the east lived the Upper Aorsi.
 They held the largest territory, dominating according to Strabo the Caspian coast, which enabled them to become the most numerous faction.
 The Upper Aorsi imported Indian and Babylonian merchandise by camel through Armenia and Media, which enabled them to become wealthy.
 They controlled the northern part of the Silk Route, known as the Northern Route.
 The Aorsi became famous for their wearing of golden ornaments.

 During the reign of Pharnaces II of the Bosporan Kingdom, according to Strabo, king Spadines of the Aorsi along the Tanais could muster a force of 200,000 horsemen, while the Upper Aorsi could muster even more.

 In the Annals, Tacitus (c.
 AD 56 – after 117) writes that in the Bosporan War of 49 AD, the Adorsi [sic] king Eunones supported the Pro-Roman faction of Tiberius Julius Cotys I, while the king Zorsines of the Siraces supported the anti-Roman Tiberius Julius Mithridates.
 Together with Roman cohorts and Roman-armed Bosporans, the Aorsi besieged the poorly fortified town of the Siraces and massacred its population, forcing their king Zorsines to yield hostages and prostrate himself before the image of Emperor Claudius.

-Facing inevitable defeat, Mithradates surrendered and threw himself before the feet of Eunones.
-Eunones was deeply moved by Mithradates' plight, and sent envoys to Claudius supporting Mithradates' request to be executed without a triumph.
-Claudius agreed in a letter to Eunones, and although Mithradates was eventually brought to Rome through Pontus, he was spared from execution and instead exiled.
+Facing inevitable defeat, Mithridates surrendered and threw himself before the feet of Eunones.
+Eunones was deeply moved by Mithridates' plight, and sent envoys to Claudius supporting Mithridates' request to be executed without a triumph.
+Claudius agreed in a letter to Eunones, and although Mithridates was eventually brought to Rome through Pontus, he was spared from execution and instead exiled.
 After the Bosporan War the Siraces were significantly weakened while the Aorsi rose in strength.